Hardware requirements depending on workload patterns

 Balanced workload

 The logic behind choosing and balancing hardware components for a high density cluster is the same as for a lower density one.
-As an example of such a configuration, you can choose a machine with 12 x 2-3 or 24 x 1 TB hard drives.
+As an example of such a configuration, you can choose a machine with 12 2-3 TB hard drives or 24 1 TB hard drives.
 Having lower capacity disks per server is preferable, because it will provide better input and output throughput and better fault tolerance.
-To increase the computational power of an individual machine, we use 8 CPU cores and 128-256 GB of RAM.
+To increase the computational power of an individual machine, use 8 CPU cores and 128-256 GB of RAM.

 General recommendations